inzamamulDU/SpikeRain/README.md

 pip install matplotlib scikit-image opencv-python numpy einops math natsort tqdm lpips time tensorboardX
 ```
-### 🛠️ Training, Testing and Evaluation
+### 🛠️ Training, Testing, and Evaluation

 ### Train
-You should change the path to yours in the `Train.py` file.
+You should change the path to yours in the `train.py` file.
 Then run the following script to test the trained model:

 ```sh